 PHE 304.
 Health Program Planning, Implementation, and Evaluation.
 3 Credits.

 This course is designed to prepare public health educators to plan, implement, and evaluate health education programs that are context sensitive, culturally relevant, and technologically appropriate to the setting, the population of potential learners, and the resources available.
 Additionally, concepts and theories essential to program evaluation are highlighted.
-Prerequisites: Public Health Education major, PHE 101, and PHE 301.
+Prerequisite: Public Health Education Major, PHE 101, and PHE 301.
 S.

 PHE 305.
 Research Methods in Kinesiology & Public Health Education.
 3 Credits.

 This course will engage students to understand and evaluate research in kinesiology and public health education.
 Quantitative and qualitative research methodology will be discussed.
-Prerequisites: Public Health Education or Kinesiology Major, PHE 101, and PHE 102.
+Prerequisite: Public Health Education or Kinesiology Major, PHE 101, and PHE 102.
 S.

 PHE 306.
 Epidemiology and Biostatistics.
 3 Credits.